 Analyzing Box's Unusual Options Activity

-Box (NYSE:BOX) shares experienced unusual options activity on Friday.
-The stock price moved up to $23.64 following the option alert.
+Box (NYSE:BOX) shares experienced unusual options activity on Monday.
+The stock price moved down to $23.27 following the option alert.

 - Option Type: SWEEP